omermikhailk/entity/README.md

 # entity

-A mass repository cloner for GitHub, Gitlab and Gitea.
+A mass repository cloner for various git repository services.

-# What sites are currently supported
+# What sites are supported?

 Currently it's only GitHub, however I plan to soon add Gitlab and Gitea too.